WICG/client-hints-infrastructure/README.md

 * If hints are required for certain third party hosts, the first-party content can explicitly delegate specific hints to specific servers.
 * Hints are `Sec-` prefixed, to avoid legacy server bugs.

+[TODO: ^ legacy server bugs is, I think, a weaker promise than the fact that UA has control over this namespace and thus servers can have better assurance of what can be communicated here and how]

 Beyond that, when implementing Client Hints, browsers should make sure that certain privacy related precautions are being taken: